danielamuniz367/danielamuniz367.github.io/README.md

 # danielamuniz367.github.io
-Resume website that will be worked on over time
+This is a resume website that I will be fulfilling over time.
+So far it only has HTML and CSS, but I will be adding some Javascript features to it once I've learned the programming language some more!
+Please stay tuned.